greenairways/GeoFS-OSM-Airport-Models/tutorial.md

 # Contribution Guide
 This guide will show you how to import your own custom model or use OSM data and import it.
-It will take 15 minutes to 1 hour to read, so please free up some time in advance. **PLEASE, DO NOT SKIM THROUGH THIS.
-READ IT CAREFULLY.**
+It will take roughly 40 minutes to read and follow through, so please free up some time in advance. **PLEASE, READ IT CAREFULLY.
+DO NOT SKIM THROUGH THIS.**

 ## STEP 1 - Acquiring the OpenStreetMap Model (Skip if you already have a model)
-- Go to https://www.openstreetmap.org/ and search for the airport you want to add to the add-on.
+- Go to [OpenStreetMap](https://www.openstreetmap.org/) and search for the airport you want to add.
 - Use the **export** button in the top bar to open the export sidebar, then click **Manually Select a Different Area**.
-- Circle the area where you want to export the buildings. **Only export the terminals and/or other airport buildings.**
+- Select the building(s) you want to export. **Only select the terminal(s) and/or other airport buildings.**
-- Click export, and it should download a **map.osm** file to your computer.
+- Click export, and it should download **map.osm** to your computer.

 ## STEP 2 - Converting OSM Data to 3D Data (Skip if you already have a model)
-- Download the [OSM2World app](https://osm2world.org/download/files/latest/OSM2World-latest-bin.zip) and open the **osm2world-windows.bat** file.
+- Download the [OSM2World app](https://osm2world.org/download/files/latest/OSM2World-latest-bin.zip) and open **osm2world-windows.bat**.
 It should open a command line and shortly after, open the main program of the app.
 - In the main program, click **File > Open OSM file**, and use the file explorer to find your OSM file.
 - Click **export as GLB** and choose the directory and file name, then click save.
 The file should show up in the directory you selected.

 ## STEP 3 - Importing into Blender
 - Download [Blender](https://www.blender.org/download).
 - Open Blender.
-There are default objects there already, but you can remove them by clicking the 3D window, pressing [A], and then pressing [DELETE] on your keyboard.
+There are default objects already; remove them by clicking the 3D window, pressing [A], and then pressing [DELETE] on your keyboard.
-- In the top-left, click **File > Import > glTF 2.0** and open your GLB file.
-If you are using an OSM model, you will most likely also see other details around (e.g, flat lines on the ground).
+- Click **File > Import > glTF 2.0** and open your GLB file.
+If you are using an OSM model, you will also see other details around (e.g, flat lines on the ground).
-- On the top right-hand side, you will see the scene collection area.
+- On the top-right, you will see the scene collection area.
 Expand the **OSM2World scene**.
 You should see lots of parts.
 We only need the terminal building, so we need to delete everything else, **including the interior of the building you wish to keep**, as there is a file size limit.
 > [!TIP]
 > When deleting, right-click the section you want to delete and click **Delete Hierarchy**.
 You should only have the terminal building remaining.
 - Click **File > Export > glTF 2.0**, andd change **glTF binary** to **glTF seperate**.
 - Choose the path you want to export the file to, and the file name, then click **export**.
-You should see (file name).gltf, (file name).bin, and some images in the exported file.
+You should see a .gltf file, a .bin file, and some images in the exported files.
 > [!WARNING]
 The file will NOT export if it is **larger than 20 megabytes**.